This article is intended to help you resolve problems with payments that have failed to be collected from your clients.

 - Credit card declined - unfortunately sometimes the issuing bank does not disclose the reason that the payment has been rejected.

-- Incorrect BSB or bank account number (Australia only) - your client has provided an incorrect BSB number or account number.
+- Incorrect bank account details - your client has provided an incorrect routing number (USA), sort code (UK), BSB (Australia) or account number.

 You can retry the payment by going to the collections tab in the Payments tab, then go to the Rejected list.